27 Fun Things to Do in Seattle in Fall: Foliage, Festivals & Halloween

 See the Natural Fall Beauty at Volunteer Park

-Volunteer Park (1247 15th Ave) is a pristine public park that is the perfect place to enjoy the fall foliage and the beauty of Seattle in September.
+Volunteer Park (1247 15th Ave) is a public park that offers over 40 acres of space in the Capitol Hill neighborhood, a perfect location to enjoy fall foliage and the beauty of Seattle in September.

 Visit the Volunteer Park Conservatory

-After enjoying the fall Foliage outside at Volunteer Park (1400 E Galer St), stop inside the one-hundred-year-old Victorian greenhouse that is the Volunteer Park Conservatory.
+After enjoying the fall foliage outside at Volunteer Park (1400 E Galer St), stop inside the one-hundred-year-old Victorian greenhouse that is the Volunteer Park Conservatory.

 Stop in to warm your toes while learning more about the unique plants.